The benefits of yoga for men were confirmed as soon as I heard my skeptic husband say that he felt amazing after his first time practicing.

-More and more men are now willing to break the stereotype in favor of a better mind and body.
+More and more men are now willing to break the stereotype in favor of a better mind and body (like my hubby).

 We all know yoga is great for improving flexibility and practicing mindfulness but it has so much more to offer.
-Here we’ll uncover some of the more surprising, yet important, benefits to help you see how men’s yoga classes can improve your overall well-being.
+Let’s uncover some of the more surprising, yet important, benefits to help you see how men’s yoga classes can improve your overall well-being.

 1. Male yoga body transformation